BCST 128 Sound Reinforcement (3)

 Offered Spring semesters

 Offered in Spring semester only

 After successful completion of this course, students will be able to:

-- Outcome 1: Describe and analyze the equipment required for live sound event production.
+- Outcome 1: Describe, evaluate, and demonstrate the setup and use of equipment required for public address, recording, and broadcast of a live sound event production.

 - Outcome 2: Describe and analyze technology and skills required to engineer a live sound event from the front-of-house (FOH), monitor position, and as systems engineer.

 - Outcome 3: Troubleshoot a technical failure in the chain of equipment in a live sound system and demonstrate methods to remedy the failure.